 In case of radiation or nuclear emergency the licensee is obliged to notify PAA and other relevant authorities according to the radiation emergency plan.
+Provincial governor or/and the Minister of Interior informs the public.

 The PAA President is a member of the Governmental Crisis Management Team in case of crisis situation due to radiation emergency on national scale